adiozdaniel/ascii-art/README.md

 # go into the repository
 $ cd ascii-art

-#open a code editor like VS Code
+# open a code editor like VS Code
 $ code .

+# you may be required to rebuild the Go module
+# thus, delete the existing module, if any and run
+$ go mod init github.com/adiozdaniel/ascii-art
 ```

 ## Usage